Skip to main content

 Result

-Insights from our work will inform efforts to support obstetric CRNAs and mitigate barriers to care for their patients.
+Insights from our work inform efforts to support obstetric CRNAs and mitigate barriers to care for their patients.

-The aim of this project is to better understand the role that CRNAs are currently playing in rural and underserved urban areas to ensure that obstetric care is available to those who need it, and how that role may vary according to the anesthesia provider model of the hospital and other local factors.
-We also aim to understand how CRNAs can be better supported to continue providing obstetric services to those who need them.
+The aim of this project was to better understand the role that CRNAs are currently playing in rural and underserved urban areas to ensure that obstetric care is available to those who need it, and how that role may vary according to the anesthesia provider model of the hospital and other local factors.
+We also aimed to understand how CRNAs can be better supported to continue providing obstetric services to those who need them.

 Project Leads

-“Having an available workforce to support those residing in rural and underserved areas when they are ready to deliver a baby is key to promoting equitable access to birthing services.
+“Having an available workforce to support those residing in rural and underserved areas when they are ready to deliver a baby is key to promoting access to birthing services.
 We’ve learned through our research that CRNAs play a key role.”

 Senior Research Scientist

-“Having an available workforce to support those residing in rural and underserved areas when they are ready to deliver a baby is key to promoting equitable access to birthing services.
+“Having an available workforce to support those residing in rural and underserved areas when they are ready to deliver a baby is key to promoting access to birthing services.
 We’ve learned through our research that CRNAs play a key role.”

 Explore NORC Health Projects